SNL-WaterPower/WecOptTool-MATLAB/README.md

 #### Updating code architecture

 * Description:
-    The source code was organised into packages and a user interface was added as a top level package under the name WecOptTool.
+    The source code was organized into packages and a user interface was added as a top level package under the name WecOptTool.
 Implementation was moved to a top level package called WecOptLib.
 It is likely that the contents of these packages will evolve as the project reaches maturity.